ProzorroUKR/openprocurement.api/docs/source/multiple_lots_tutorial.rst

 Addition of supplier information is the same for all procedures.

-Award can register a bid for lot №1:
+Add award for lot №1:

 .. include:: multiple_lots_tutorial/tender-award.http
    :code: